-Detroit and the surrounding region have long been a major center of commerce and global trade, and remains an important auto manufacturing center, with the domestic auto industry primarily headquartered in the metro area.
+The Detroit Metro region has long been a major center of commerce and global trade, and remains an important auto manufacturing center, with the domestic auto industry primarily headquartered in the area.
 In the past decade, downtown Detroit has seen an increased role as an entertainment hub with the opening of three casino resort hotels, new sports stadiums and a revitalized riverfront.